dotCipher/the-playbook/README.md

 The Playbook
 ============

 Automation galore!
-Ansible and other associated scripts for automation.
+Ansible and other associated scripts.

 #### Setup